NikolaiVChr/OpRedFlag/README.md

-# OpRedFlag
-Aircraft files modified for Operation Red Flag (KSUU Crew)
+# OpRedFlag - Meta data for Operation Red Flag Aircraft and assets